 The first step to using Maryland Medicaid for incontinence supplies is to visit the doctor and get diagnosed.
 Only a doctor’s diagnosis will serve as proof that the products are medically necessary to treat your condition.
 Once you’ve been diagnosed, you may be eligible to get supplies with Maryland Medicaid benefits.

-The next step is to call us to set up your orders.
+The next step is to provide your information over the phone or online.
 We’ll send you the supplies you need each month and bill Medicaid on your behalf.
 Our team handles the paperwork and communication with your doctor, so you have nothing to worry about except enjoying life to its fullest.

 If you want information about other state Medicaid plans, you can find it in our State Medicaid Coverage Guide of Incontinence Supplies.